Skip to content

 )

-# Play the Gaussian pulse within a QUA program
+# Play the Gaussian pulse on the channel within a QUA program

 # Generate the QUA configuration from QuAM